 Mark has published a broad range of legal and scientific articles, many relating to pharmaceuticals, food and drug law, and the interactions of intellectual property issues with the Internet.
 He has been a frequent speaker on intellectual property matters at various functions throughout the United States.

 Mark was named to BTI Consulting Group’s coveted Client Service All Star Team in 2017.
 This honor is bestowed upon individual attorneys who deliver outstanding client service according to corporate counsel interviewed at large organizations with $1 billion or more in revenue.
-Mark has been selected by his peers for inclusion in The Best Lawyers in America since 2007 in the areas of Intellectual Property Law, Biotechnology Law and Technology Law and was named 2012, 2015, and 2017 Madison Patent Law “Lawyer of the Year” by Best Lawyers®.
+Mark has been selected by his peers for inclusion in The Best Lawyers in America© in the fields of Biotechnology and Life Sciences (2008, 2010 - 2023), Technology Law (2009, 2010 - 2023) and Patent Law (2011 - 2023).
+He was named the Best Lawyers® Patent Law "Lawyer of the Year" in Madison (2015, 2017, 2019 and 2022).
 Mark was named the 2016 Client Choice for his work with IP patents.
 The Legal 500 recognized Mark as a Leading Lawyer in patent prosecution (2010 – 2016) and as a Leading Lawyer in trademarks (2012).
-He was also selected for inclusion in the 2005 and 2010 Wisconsin Super Lawyers® lists and in the 2012 – 2020 editions of Chambers USA: America's Leading Lawyers for Business.
-Additionally, he has been Peer Review Rated as AV Preeminent®, the highest performance rating in Martindale-Hubbell® Peer Review Ratings™.
+He was also selected for inclusion in the 2005 and 2010 Wisconsin Super Lawyers® lists and in the 2012 – 2022 editions of Chambers USA: America's Leading Lawyers for Business in the practice areas of Intellectual Property.
+Additionally, he has been peer review rated as AV Preeminent®, the highest performance rating in Martindale-Hubbell® Peer Review Ratings™.

 Mark was named a Food and Drug Law Institute Scholar by the Food and Drug Law Institute.
 He received more than two dozen honors and awards during law school, including being named a Duesenburg Endowed Scholar.